dydev20/pokedex/README.md

 # Pokedex

 ## Description
-* A web application that uses the PokeAPI to display Pokemon's from generation 1
+* A web application that uses the PokeAPI to display Pokemons from generation 1

 ## Features
-* Display Pokemon's (name, types and stats) from generation 1
+* Display Pokemons (name, types and stats) from generation 1
 * Modal to show Pokemon stats
 * Search feature to filter Pokemon list